Ah, the fundamental question at the heart of it all: just what is a brand, anyway?

 - What are the Elements of a Brand?

 Only by understanding brands and branding can you put these powerful tools to work for the growth of your business.

-A brand is the way a company, organization, or individual is perceived by those who experience it.
-More than simply a name, term, design, or symbol, a brand is the recognizable feeling a product or business evokes.
+A brand is the way a product, company, or individual is perceived by those who experience it.
+Much more than just a name or a logo, a brand is the recognizable feeling these assets evoke.

 Simply put, brands are perceptions.